-Old Chapel Gallery, Pembridge, Herefordshire was established in 1989 and has become recognised as a centre of excellence for the arts where work by reputable local and nationally known artists and makers can be seen alongside the innovative work of talented newcomers.
+Old Chapel Gallery, Pembridge, Herefordshire opened in 1989 and has become recognised as a centre of excellence for the arts where British contemporary work by reputable local and nationally known artists and makers can be seen alongside the innovative work of talented newcomers.

 Collectors will discover an impressive array of work in a wide range of prices.

 Comments in the visitors’ book from all over the UK and overseas are testament to the pleasure given by a visit to this unique privately-owned gallery, with its professional, relaxed and friendly service.

 Displayed on the ground floor gallery is an exciting range of crafts by acclaimed British designer makers including ironwork, contemporary furniture, wood turning, carving, hand-blown glass, stained glass, ceramics, bronze, garden sculpture, jewellery, textiles including a beautiful range of wearables.
 Yasmin started in the craft world as a knitter and has always had a special interest in finding new makers, including top knitters, in her exhibition line-ups.